 Charity of the year

-In 2012 we began a very successful partnership with Help for Heroes and we are proud to have continued this relationship through 2013 – 2017.
+In 2012 we began a very successful partnership with Help for Heroes.
 It’s a fantastic charity which raises money to support members of the armed forces who have been wounded in the service of their country.

 Help for Heroes

 Help for Heroes believes those who serve our country deserve support when they’re wounded.

 Every day, men and women have to leave their career in the Armed Forces as a result of physical or psychological wounds; their lives changed forever.
 The Charity helps them, and those still serving, to recover and get on with their lives by providing physical, psychological, financial and welfare support for as long as they need it.
 It also supports their families, because they too can be affected by their loved one’s wounds.